Homeland (supermarket): Subsidiary of A.W.G.

-Homeland filed for Chapter 11 bankruptcy in September 2002, at which point it was bought by and became a subsidiary of Associated Wholesale Grocers.
+Homeland filed for Chapter 11 bankruptcy in 2001, after which it was bought by and became a subsidiary of Associated Wholesale Grocers.
 The supermarkets still operate under the "Homeland" name.

-In 2004 the company acquired three Country Mart supermarkets in Lawton, Oklahoma.
-In 2005 the company purchased seven stores in Wichita, Kansas from Falley's.
-In 2006 the company purchased the remaining fifteen stores from Falley's.
+In 2004, the company acquired three Country Mart supermarkets in Lawton, Oklahoma.
+In 2005, the company purchased seven stores in Wichita, Kansas from Falley's.
+In 2006, the company purchased the remaining fifteen stores from Falley's.
 In June 2007, Homeland purchased seven stores from the Albertsons grocery chain.
 In January 2008, Homeland purchased the 26-store United Supermarkets of Oklahoma chain.
 On November 14, 2008, Homeland purchased five Williams Discount Food stores, formerly Albertsons.
 This purchase became official December 14, 2008.
 In August 2011, Homeland purchased the three-store Super Save Food chain.

-Employee Owned Company
+Employee-owned company

 Homeland was sold to its employees in December 2011.

 In 2015, the company converted three stores to the Cash Saver format.
 In this format, the retail price reflects the cost of the product and 10% is added on at the register.

 In September 2013, Homeland's parent company, HAC, Inc. expanded into Georgia by buying 11 of the Belle Foods chain stores; most of those stores bearing the Piggly Wiggly name.
 The company acquired three additional Georgia locations the following year.

 In 2015 the company acquired a location in El Reno, Oklahoma, which was previously operated by Prague Grocery.
 This location was eventually rebannered as a United Supermarket.
 The company also converted an additional six locations to the Cash Saver format.

 In 2017, the company became a founding member of the Certified EO organization which aims to promote employee ownership.
 In December 2018, H.A.C., Inc. was honored by The Shelby Report as the South Eastern Retailer of the Year.